 GLP-1 (glucagon-like peptide-1) and GIP (glucose-dependent insulinotropic polypeptide) are hormones your gut releases after eating.
 They tell your brain you're full, they tell your pancreas to release insulin, and they slow gastric emptying so you absorb nutrients more gradually.

-The insight that changed everything was this: if you give people a synthetic version of these hormones that lasts much longer than the natural version, the metabolic effects are profound.
-Not 2-3% body weight loss.
-Not 5%.
-We're talking 15-24%.
+The insight that changed everything was this: if you give people a synthetic version of these hormones that lasts much longer than the natural version, the metabolic effects are profound — larger and more consistent than anything the pharmacology of diet drugs had produced before.

 What counts as a GLP-1 peptide